 - Carefully peel back the plastic wrap.
 Use a spatula to scrape down the sides of the bowl and mix the cooked lumps into the rest of the mixture.
 Cover again and microwave for 2 minutes at 600W.

-- Peel back the plastic wrap (be careful of steam) and mix vigorously with the spatula until the mochi looks translucent.
-(If there are still white bits, microwave in 20 second intervals.)
-The "gyuhi" (sweet mochi dough) is ready to shape.
+- Being careful of the steam, peel back the plastic wrap and mix vigorously with the spatula until the mochi looks translucent.
+If there are still white bits, microwave in 20 second intervals.
+Let it cool until it's warm to the touch.

-- Coat a tray or chopping board with cornstarch and use the spatula to scrape the mochi out of the bowl and onto the starch.
-Allow it to cool for 5-10 minutes.
+- Coat a tray or chopping board with cornstarch and use the spatula to scrape the gyuhi (mochi dough) out of the bowl and onto the starch.

 - Sprinkle starch over the top of the mochi and roll it to 1cm thick.
 You can use your hands to stretch it or a rolling pin to roll it, just make sure to dust your chosen tools generously with starch.
 Cut the dough into equal pieces.

-- Coat your hand with starch and place one piece of mochi in the center of your palm and place an anko coated strawberry in the middle with the point facing down
+- Coat your hand with starch and place one piece of mochi in the center of your palm.
+Place an anko coated strawberry in the middle with the point facing down

-- Roll the finished mochi in your hand to neaten up the shape and place on a sheet of greaseproof paper/container sprinkled with starch.
-(You could also place them in cupcake cases)Tip: Wash your hands from time to time if they get sticky, then dry thoroughly before dusting with more potato starch.
+- Roll the finished mochi in your hand to neaten the shape and place it in a cupcake case, or on a sheet of greaseproof paper/container sprinkled with starch.
+Repeat until all the ingredients are used.

 Video